-The tasks of the Bundesbank
+The tasks of the Deutsche Bundesbank

 The Deutsche Bundesbank is the central bank of the Federal Republic of Germany and, thus, the "bankers' bank".
 Since 1999, it has been part of the Eurosystem, sharing responsibility with the other national central banks and the European Central Bank for the single currency, the euro.
 The Executive Board of the Bundesbank currently comprises six members.
 Half are nominated by the Federal Government and half by the Bundesrat, with all members being appointed by the President of the Federal Republic.
 The Bundesbank is independent of instructions from the Federal Government.
 In this respect, its status is comparable to that of the Federal Constitutional Court.
-Some 10,000 people are employed at the Bundesbank's Central Office in Frankfurt am Main, the nine regional offices and 47 branches throughout Germany.
+Some 10,000 people are employed at the Bundesbank's Central Office in Frankfurt am Main, the nine regional offices and 35 branches (as at October 2015) throughout Germany.
 The Bundesbank uses this nationwide network to perform its operations in the areas of refinancing, cash supply, cashless payments and banking supervision.

 The overriding aim behind all of the Bundesbank's activities is to safeguard the stability of the general price level and the financial system.
 For this, in-depth analyses, long-term goals and impartiality towards individual interests are essential.
 The Bundesbank's stability policy also relies on the support of economic, fiscal and wage policies.